SWIMMING WITH WHALE SHARKS

 – Whale sharks are viviparous animals, and sometimes their youngsters can be seen swimming with the older ones.

 It is advisable to use biodegradable sunscreen, because the whale shark is fed by filtering the water to obtain plankton.
 It is not hard to imagine that if we pollute the water with our sunscreens, the shark will end up incorporating chemicals into their diet.

 So with favorable weather conditions and my anti-seasick tablets, we sailed on the quest for the whale shark.
 We were getting more nervous as we approached the area where they are usually spotted.

-Impossible to describe what you feel when you jump into the water, you submerged your head in with the mask on and you see that giant fish swimming so close to you.
-I wanted to swim to as fast as the shark, which moved majestically, apparently very slowly.
-As soon as I got close to the animal again, I would stare at it and then I had to start swimming again.
+Impossible to describe what you feel when you jump into the water, you submerge your head in with the mask on and you see that giant fish swimming so close to you.
+I wanted to swim as fast as the shark, which moved majestically, apparently very slowly.
+As soon as I got close to the animal again, I would stare at it, and then I had to start swimming again.

 We managed to make some photos, but all of very poor quality because we were very excited and trying not to be left behind.
 I would recommend that you enjoy this experience and forget about pictures.
 After all, it is a unique moment in life and the best memories are those that are formed with sensations and visual images.